omgolab/drpc/docs/ai_kb/memory-bank/systemPatterns.md

-# DRPC System Patterns
+# dRPC System Patterns

 ## Architecture Overview

-DRPC follows a client-server architecture with the following components:
+dRPC follows a client-server architecture with the following components:

 ```
 ┌────────────┐                 ┌────────────┐